microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 dotnet run
 ```

-You can produce an application that is ready to deploy to production locally using the following command.
+You can produce an application that is ready to deploy to production using the following command:

 ```console
 dotnet publish -c release -o out
 ```

 You can run the published application using the following command.
-You can copy this application to another machine with .NET Framework 4.7.1 or later installed.

 ```console
 out\dotnetapp.exe